Q: What are the exact dimensions of the A2B Analyzer?

 A: Operating Temperature is between -20 and +40 grad Celsius, Humidity 70% (best 25).

 Q: Does the A2B Analyzer use an ADI transceiver?
 Which transceivers can it emulate?

 A: The Gen 1 A2B Analyzer (PN 266426) utilizes the AD2410 transceiver for A2B operations.
 The Gen 2 Analyzer (PN 270081) uses the AD2425 transceiver, while the Gen 3 uses the AD2428.

 Q: Could the A2B Analyzer be used as a passive bus sniffer/monitor on the A2B?

-A: No, please use the Mentor A2B Bus Monitor PRO for this.
+A: No. The Mentor A2B Bus Monitor PRO can be used for this.